Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 The results look logical.
 Notice how we passed the `fahr_to_celsius()` function without using the parentheses `()` after the name of the function.
 When using `apply`, you should always leave out the parentheses from the function that you use.
 Meaning that you should use `apply(fahr_to_celsius)` instead of `apply(fahr_to_celsius())`.
 Why?
 Because the `apply()` method will execute and use the function itself in the background when it operates with the data.
 If we would pass our function with the parentheses, the `fahr_to_celsius()` function would actually be executed once before the loop with `apply()` starts (hence becoming unusable), and that is not what we want.

-Our command above only returns the Series of temperatures to the screen, but naturally we can also store them permanently into a new column (overwriting the old values).
+Our command above only returns the Series of temperatures to the screen, but naturally we can also store them permanently into a new column (overwriting the old values):

 ```python
 data['TEMP_C'] = data['TEMP_F'].apply(fahr_to_celsius)
 ```

 A nice thing with `apply()` is that we can also apply the function on several columns at once.
-Below, we also sort the values in descending order based on values in `MIN` column to see that applying our function really works.
+Below, we also sort the values in descending order based on values in `MIN` column to see that applying our function really works:

 ```python
 multiple_columns_at_once = data[['TEMP_F', 'MIN', 'MAX']].apply(fahr_to_celsius)
 multiple_columns_at_once.sort_values(by="MIN", ascending=False).head()
 ```

-You can also directly store the outputs to new columns `'TEMP_C'`, `'MIN_C'`, `'MAX_C'`.
+You can also directly store the outputs to new columns `'TEMP_C'`, `'MIN_C'`, `'MAX_C'`:

 ```python
 data[['TEMP_C', 'MIN_C', 'MAX_C']]  = data[['TEMP_F', 'MIN', 'MAX']].apply(fahr_to_celsius)
 data.head()
 ```

-We showed you a few different ways to iterate over rows in pandas and apply functions.
+In this section, we showed you a few different ways to iterate over rows in pandas and apply functions.
 The most important thing is that you understand the logic of how loops work and how you can use your own functions to modify the values in a pandas DataFrame.
 Whenever you need to loop over your data, we recommend using `.apply()` as it is typically the most efficient one in terms of execution time.
 However, remember that in most cases you do not actually need to use loops, but you can do calculations in a "vectorized manner" (which is the fastest way) as we learned previously when doing basic calculations in pandas.

 ## String slicing